235u/proposals/SelfUpdateUtility/README.md

 ## Requirements

-See Requirements.pdf for complete job description (fixed-price one-time project).
+See [Requirements.pdf](Requirements.pdf) for complete job description (one-time project, fixed-price).

 > I need to write a class in c# that will self update an application and restart it.
 >